dinkelburg/diversdesk/traveltruster-blog/src/pages/posts/bobbit-worm-diving-bali-gilimanuk.md

 Specific Indonesian hotspots mentioned in the sources include:

 *   **The Lembeh Strait:** A famous muck diving destination.
 Bobbit worms are commonly found here.
 Air Prang and the Lembeh Resort House Reef are specifically noted as great sites for sightings during night dives throughout the year.
-Two Fish Divers in Lembeh is also mentioned in the context of diving with them.
 *   **Bali:** Bobbit worms are found throughout the country, including Bali. **Secret Bay** near Gilimanuk is highlighted as a best place to encounter them, particularly at night.
 Gilimanuk is a renowned muck diving destination with silty bottoms that provide suitable habitat.
 Bunaken Marine Park muck diving slopes are also mentioned as a place to see them.
 Two Fish Divers has centres in Bali locations like Amed, Nusa Penida, and Sanur, offering diving opportunities where Bobbit worms *might* be encountered, though Secret Bay is the specific site called out for them.
 *   **Komodo:** Mentioned as a spot where Bobbit worms can be found.
 *   **Bunaken:** Muck diving slopes in Bunaken Marine Park are mentioned as a place where Bobbit worms are commonly encountered, usually at night.
 Two Fish Divers also has a center in Bunaken.